BDC Hamburger Icon

 5. Prioritize employees’ health and well-being.

-Employee health has become top of mind for many organizations, especially supporting employee mental health.
-Organizations must create benefits packages and company cultures that support and encourage employee health to not only stay competitive, but also give their employees the tools to succeed.
-When your employees are physically and mentally healthy, they have more energy to engage with their job and organization.
+Employee health has become top of mind for many organizations, especially when it comes to supporting employee mental health.
+Organizations must create benefits packages and company cultures that support and encourage employee well-being to not only stay competitive with other employers but also give their team members the tools to succeed.
+When your staffers are physically and mentally healthy, they have more energy to engage with their job and the organization.

 TipBottom line

-To prioritize employee health and well-being, consider offering popular flexible benefits like remote work, flexible scheduling, unlimited paid time off, wellness programs, gym reimbursements, and employee assistance programs.
+To prioritize employee health and well-being, consider offering popular flexible benefits like remote work, flexible scheduling (also known as flextime), unlimited paid time off, wellness programs, gym reimbursements and employee assistance programs.

 6. Offer employee development opportunities.

-The 2020 Retention Report by Work Institute shows that career development (or lack thereof) is the biggest reason why employees quit their jobs, and it has been for the past decade.
-This goes to show that, at the very least, you must offer professional development opportunities if you want to retain talent.
-Providing staff with ample training and development opportunities can also improve employee engagement.
+The 2023 Retention Report by Work Institute indicates career development (or lack thereof) is the biggest reason why employees quit their jobs and it has been for more than a decade.
+This goes to show that, at the very least, you must offer your team professional development opportunities if you want to retain talent.
+Providing staff with ample training and growth opportunities can also improve employee engagement.

 Managers should work with employees to outline career goals and create opportunities for advancement.
-Employees can set performance goals that help them prepare for the next step in their career – whether that is a vertical or lateral move.
-Clear growth plans encourage employees to be engaged in their work and grow professionally.
+Employees can set performance goals that help them prepare for the next step in their career — whether that is a vertical or lateral move.
+Clear learning and development plans encourage employees to be engaged in their work and grow professionally.

 7. Recognize and reward employee achievements.

-It’s no surprise that employees are happier when their supervisors and colleagues recognize their hard work and accomplishments.
-You can improve employee satisfaction and engagement by not only recognizing employee achievements, but also rewarding them for a job well done.
-Show your appreciation by celebrating employee milestones, verbally acknowledging weekly successes, and rewarding top performers.
+It’s no surprise employees are happier when their supervisors and colleagues recognize their hard work and accomplishments.
+You can improve employee satisfaction and engagement by not only recognizing employee achievements but also rewarding staff members for a job well done.
+Show your appreciation by celebrating employee milestones, acknowledging weekly successes verbally and rewarding top performers.

 FYIDid you know